Face Recognition as an Authentication Method

 -

-This step is needed if you are using federated authentication.
-The Imprivata Cloud Platform must be able to validate user passwords when typed in.
+The Imprivata Cloud Platform must be able to validate user passwords when entered.
 In a federated environment, Imprivata needs to avoid these calls from being redirected to the federated identity provider (IdP).
 You must change the home realm discovery policy for authentication from the Imprivata Cloud to your Entra ID tenant only.
-This will only apply to authentication calls made by the Imprivata Astra Azure AD Sync application.
+This only applies to authentication calls made by the Imprivata Access Management Sync.

 To create and apply the Home Realm Discovery policy: